cockroachdb/docs/v23.1/architecture/transaction-layer.md

 ## Overview

-Above all else, CockroachDB believes consistency is the most important feature of a database––without it, developers cannot build reliable tools, and businesses suffer from potentially subtle and hard to detect anomalies.
+Above all else, CockroachDB believes consistency is the most important feature of a database—without it, developers cannot build reliable tools, and businesses suffer from potentially subtle and hard to detect anomalies.

 To provide consistency, CockroachDB implements full support for ACID transaction semantics in the transaction layer.
-However, it's important to realize that *all* statements are handled as transactions, including single statements––this is sometimes referred to as "autocommit mode" because it behaves as if every statement is followed by a `COMMIT`.
+However, it's important to realize that *all* statements are handled as transactions, including single statements—this is sometimes referred to as "autocommit mode" because it behaves as if every statement is followed by a `COMMIT`.

 For code samples of using transactions in CockroachDB, see our documentation on [transactions](../transactions.html#sql-statements).